jonnymind/SIRPAS/Books/Base_System.md

 ### Cover

-Cover provides a modifier to the defence against ranged attacks.
+Cover provides a modifier to the defense against ranged attacks.

 | Cover         | Modifier |
 |:--------------|---------:|